josephmoresena/Rxmxnx.JNetInterface/README.md

 * The `LocalCapacity` value can only be increased beyond the previously established value.
 * Attempting to set `LocalCapacity` in a fixed frame will throw an `InvalidOperationException`.
 * Setting `LocalCapacity` when the active frame is either the initial or a call frame triggers the JNI `EnsureLocalCapacity` call.
 If this call fails, a `JniException` will be thrown.
+* A single environment can only have one active frame at a time.
+However, each frame is initialized on top of the active frame at the moment of its creation, which is why it is possible to use local references from parent frames.
+* Once the active frame is finalized, its parent frame will become active again.
+Any references created within the finalized frame will no longer be valid.

 ###### Call Frame